The application to the Ph.D. program in Aquatic Resources and Integrative Biology must be submitted through The Graduate College.

 - Submit a current curriculum vitae that summarizes your educational and professional accomplishments.

-- Submit a statement of goals that describes your professional aspirations and your rationale for pursuing a doctoral degree in Aquatic Resources.
+- Submit a statement of goals that describes your professional aspirations and your rationale for pursuing a doctoral degree.

 - Arrange to have three letters of recommendation that address the substance and quality of your preparation for doctoral study.